louiz/biboumi/doc/biboumi.1.rst

 message to a nick containing such a character, you can use a jid like ``%irc.example.com@biboumi.example.com/AnnoyingNickn@me``, because the JID ``AnnoyingNickn@me%irc.example.com@biboumi.example.com`` would not work.
+And if you need to address a channel that contains such invalid characters, you have to use `jid-escaping <http://www.xmpp.org/extensions/xep-0106.html#escaping>`, and replace each of these characters with their escaped version, for example to join the channel ``#b@byfoot``, you need to use the following JID:
+``#b\40byfoot%irc.example.com@biboumi.example.com``.

 Examples: